WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ### Getting Cell Signal Quality

-You can get the Cell Signal Quality (CSQ) obtained at the time of the connection through the `Csq` property, which is updated after any connection network event.
+You can get the Cell Signal Quality (CSQ), in dBm, obtained at the time of the connection through the `Csq` property, which is updated after any connection network event.

 ```csharp
 var cell = Device.NetworkAdapters.Primary<ICellNetworkAdapter>();